mstdokumaci/arraydb/doc/readme.md

 		// do anything with post
 	}

-We want to get posts of a user with more than 5 likes.
+Or we want to get posts of a user with more than 5 likes.
 Here it is:

 	$user=$adb->load('user', $uid1);
 	foreach ($user->id_list('post', 'view_count>5') as $pid) {
 		$post=$adb->load('post', $pid);
 		// do anything with post
 	}

+# The Main Goal

+For a separate post page, our code will be this simple:

+	$post=$adb->load('post', $pid1);
+	$writer=$adb->load('user', $post['writer']);

+	echo $writer['name'] . ' wrote' . "<br />\n";
+	echo $post['text'] . "<br />\n";

+	$post['view_count']++;
+	// yes, increasing view_count is this simple

+Is there any queries or cache logics in this code?
+No, that's the main goal, simplicity.

+There are a lot of famous alternatives to use.
+They are documented better and supported better.
+This library is not one of them, not a well oiled machine yet.
+But the most simple and easy to learn approach in my opinion.
+If the goal of ORM libraries is to isolate coder from DB logic, this one is the most assertive newcoming. jQuery is the easiest javascript framework and became a standard just because of that.
+So, an easy to use PHP ORM library has a chance that way.

+All ideas and contributions are welcomed.

+Thanks for the interest.

+Mustafa Dokumacı